mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

 To sectionalize a bus:

   1. Make sure you have system data loaded.
-See Opening Files to find out how to do this.
+See :ref:`opening-files` to find out how to do this.
   2. Click the Input Data Edit mode button in the toolbox.
 You are now in Input Data Edit mode.
   3. Select a bus by clicking it.
 This brings up the Input Data Edit Box.
 At the center bottom of the dialog box is the Sectionalize button.
 Click it to cause the Bus Sectionalize dialog box to appear.
 Note that the bus name of the currently selected bus appears in two places.
   4. Type a new bus name over the existing Bus 2 name to create a new bus.